gregorykan/glass_trees/README.md

 ## issues and limits

 - it looks kinda crappy
-- graph struggles to recompute nodes' positions
-- can be laggy because of the poor performance of the graph rendering
 - no proper way to field an outcome for each resolution

 ## TODOs and upcoming features